Cross-Border Investigations

 Another early step is to ensure that all data potentially relevant to the investigation is preserved.
 This may entail a wide range of measures, from issuing a data hold to suspending auto-delete functions to immediately imaging data carriers.
 These measures play an important role in dissuading local prosecutors from performing dawn raids.
 If one can demonstrate that all relevant data has been stored securely, it may even be disproportionate for prosecutors to raid companies.

 The investigation team then has to decide who will formally lead the investigation.
 The question often comes down to whether this is done by in-house counsel or external lawyers.
 In this regard, the sensitivity of the matter and privilege protection will often be decisive factors.
 The rule of thumb is that countries in Continental Europe often award very little privilege protection to in-house counsel.
-This can even mean that work product of outside counsel in the custody of in-house counsel of the company could be confiscated and reviewed by the authorities in some jurisdictions.
-Therefore, the decision is not only who runs the investigation, but also where to generate and store sensitive work product.
+This can even mean that work product of outside counsel in the custody of the company's in-house counsel could be seized and reviewed by the authorities in some jurisdictions.
+Therefore, the decision is not only who runs the investigation but also where to generate and store sensitive work products.

-When collecting and reviewing information, data privacy laws have to be considered.
+In particular when communicating with reporters, performing interviews, collecting and reviewing information, data privacy laws have to be considered.
 The good news is that a uniform European Data Privacy Regulation came into force in 2018.
 This reduced the impact of local law specifics.
-On the other hand, local law specifics are not completely abolished as for example certain labor laws or criminal laws may contain stricter provisions on data handling.
-In addition, potential penalties substantially increased and rules became more stringent.
+On the other hand, local law specifics are not entirely abolished.
+For example, certain labour laws or criminal laws may contain stricter provisions on data handling.
+In addition, potential penalties substantially increased, and rules became more stringent.
 Given the potential legal exposure and the complexity of the issue, it is strongly recommended that expert data privacy counsel be part of any cross-border investigation team in all phases.
 Another specific issue in cross-border cases is the "export" of data to other countries.
 This can be particularly problematic if such countries do not have an equivalent level of data privacy protection compared to the European Union.
 This may necessitate a case-by-case analysis and may also call for additional protective measures like reducing data amounts or redacting personal information before any data transfer.

 Questions arising at the end of an investigation may also vary from one jurisdiction to the other.
 However, some issues are frequently in focus in many countries.

 Finally, a step that is sometimes missed at the end of an investigation is recovery.
 In many countries, board members are responsible for compliance in companies.
 If a major compliance failure arises, board members may be liable to the company if they had knowledge of the conduct or if they had responsibility for the respective compliance topic and failed to implement an appropriate compliance system.
 The company may then even be under a duty to assess such claims against its own board members and – if there is substance to such claims – pursue them.
-This may even mean that, if the company or the management of the company fail to assess and pursue such claims, those responsible for the assessment may themselves be liable for the omission.
+This may even mean that if the company or its management fails to assess and pursue such claims, those responsible for the assessment may themselves be liable for the omission.
 In Germany, for example, this can even lead to the criminal liability of the supervisory board for breach of fiduciary duties.

 Conclusion

-Many steps have to be kept in mind when doing a cross-border investigation in or involving Europe.
+When doing a cross-border investigation in or involving Europe, many steps have to be kept in mind.
 Issues can arise at every stage in the life cycle of an investigation.
 It is not necessary to know all the answers from the beginning, but important to ask the right questions.
-Once a potential issue has been identified, the investigative process can be set up and managed in a way that minimizes risks.
+Once a potential issue has been identified, the investigative process can be set up and managed in a way that minimises risks.

 Dr. Sebastian Lach